nathan-fiscaletti/parameterparser/examples/Example2.md

 $parameters->addMany('--', [$inviteClosure, $joinClosure]);

-// Set a default closer for when no prefixes are found that match
+// Set a default closure for when no prefixes are found that match
 // the parameter being parsed.
 //
 // This could be used to toggle certain things on or off, etc.